 You can serve this on top of brown rice, or lightly steamed or stir-fried cauliflower rice if you want even more vegetables.
-These would also be delicious as lettuce wraps (lately I’ve been turning everything into a lettuce wrap—ha!).
-And if you have leftovers, save them!
-They are great warmed up the next day or later in the week.
-I love a meal that works as meal prep, right?
+These would also be delicious as lettuce wraps (lately I’ve been turning everything into a lettuce wrap—ha!) or even in homemade baked beans.
 Enjoy! xo.
 Emma

 - 2 tablespoons maple syrup

 - 2 tablespoons honey